lsst/rtn-045/index.rst

 Do not use:
  * The query is run.
  * Now let's run the query.
- * Here we execute our query.
+ * Here we run our query.

 Additional writing resources are found in Rubin's `User documentation style guide <https://developer.lsst.io/user-docs/index.html>`_.